jaredmejia/research-f20-sp22/practical-deep-learning-course/lesson-4-mnist-basics/lesson-4-notes.md

       - this results in a value for every pixel position, a single (blurry) image
     - finding the distance of a single 3 from the 'ideal' 3
       - the *L1 norm*
-        - the mean of the absolute value of idfferences
+        - the mean of the absolute value of differences
         ```
         dist_3_abs = (a_3 - mean3).abs().mean()
         dist_7_abs = (a_3 - mean7).abs().mean()  # if greater than dist_3_abs, prediction is 3